jik18001/CTngV3/Readme.md

 ## Disclaimer:
-  Only the Logger related functionalities are actively maintained.
+### 1. Only the Logger related functionalities are actively maintained.
+### 2. This repository does not simulate Logger/CA misbehaviors.